bjornregnell/reqeng-book/slides/01-intro.md

 > file = def-context-diagram
 # Context Diagram

-* A diagram describing the environment of a product
+* A diagram describing the environment of the product
 * The named product in the center as a **closed** box
+  * no internal structure is shown -- the focus is on context
+  * open box with system parts inside is an *architecture* diagram

 * Entities interacting with the product are connected by arrowed lines to show data flow direction
   * User roles (actors), shown as straw man icons
   * Other connected systems, shown as named closed boxes
 * **Inner domain**: *direct* interaction with product
 * **Outer domain**: *indirect* interaction with product
-* If product is shown as an open box with system parts inside then it is an architecture diagram, *not* a context diagram
+  * often *not* included in the context diagram
 * Accompanying explaining text, including explicit requirements: ''the system shall have interface X''